Ev3nS/Infosec/_posts/2021-08-17-HackTheBox-Archetype.md

 We now have access to a config file **prod.dtsConfig** that  can be downloaded with:
 **get prod.dtsConfig**.
 The file was actually a lucky hit as it contains information about the backend database and also an username and password pair which can be used to gain a foothold on the box.

+## Obtaining a reverse shell

+I am going to use the **impacket mssql client** from [SecureAuthCorp](https://github.com/SecureAuthCorp/impacket) in order to connect to the database.

+The command line goes as it follows:
+**python mssqlclient.py ARCHETYPE/sql_svc@10.10.10.27 -windows-auth**

+_Note:  "-windows-auth" flag is very important since w/o it the shell won't be able to connect to the database._

+This lands us in a what appears to be a SQL shell, running a few SQL commands seem to prove my hypothesis, now as with any other tool that you are not quite sure how it's supposed to be run, typing HELP is always a good option ;).